Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 You should buy the Dyson V7 if you

 - Want a vacuum that’s easier to empty: The upgraded bin of the V7 is easier to empty.
-When you pull up the red lever on top, the bin goes down with the shroud pushing the dirt down.
+When you pull up the red lever on top, the container goes down with the shroud pushing the dirt down.

 - Need a longer run time: The Dyson V7 will run around 10 minutes longer than the Dyson V6.
 If you live in a bigger home, the V7 is a better option.